UPPMAX/programming_formalisms/docs/package/README.md

     - Understand how to package a Python project
     - Package our Python project locally
-    - Run a script with out Python project
+    - Run a script with our Python project
     - Upload our package to PyPI

 ???- question "For teachers"